 Extant evidence suggests that the thin ideal is primarily adopted by White women, who are more likely to be dissatisfied with their bodies than Black women (e.g., Burke et al., 2021).
 However, recent scholarship indicates that this gap may be shrinking, with dissatisfaction relating to non-weight-related features (e.g., skin tone, hair texture) increasingly common in Black women (see Watson et al., 2019 for review).
 Indeed, a few participants of color in the present study, including Asian women, indicated that they were told their skin tone was too dark, underscoring the racialized context of beauty ideals, where White/light skin is considered societally more attractive, which corroborates previous research suggesting that parents and peers can reinforce White, thin ideals in Asian women (Brady et al., 2017).
 Therefore, objectified dating scripts also consisted of skin tone expectations.
 In addition to experiencing oppressive stereotypes about their body and appearance, women of color must also navigate Western beauty ideals, including White/light skin.

 The present findings also demonstrated how participants received stigmatizing messages from both parents and peers during adolescence, which reinforced the “body as object” discourse.
 These messages included judgments about the size of the labia, to shave body hair, and to conceal menstruation.
 Although some participants recalled receiving normalizing messages about body changes from their parents, these were more commonly received from peers.
 Feeling shameful about menstruation has been linked to body shame, self-objectification, and lower sexual assertiveness in young adult women (Johnston-Robledo et al., 2008; Schooler et al., 2005).
-Similarly, experiencing shame related to menstruation and one’s genitalia has been linked to self-objectification, which in turn, was associated with less comfort in communicating with a sexual partner about their sexual needs and desires (Holland et al., 2021).
+Similarly, experiencing shame related to menstruation and one’s genitalia has been linked to self-objectification, which in turn was associated with less comfort in communicating with a sexual partner about their sexual needs and desires (Holland et al., 2021).
 How one feels about the appearance and function of their genitals is an important and often overlooked component of body image (see Sharp and Fernando, 2023).
 Therefore, being exposed to stigmatizing messages about the female body and sexuality may have important implications for girls’ body image and sexual well-being.

 Nonetheless, comments from parents and peers also consisted of helping participants to appreciate, care for and respect their bodies, as well as supporting them to normalize sexual body changes.
 These comments help to push back against the “body as an object” and “body as deficient” discourses (Piran, 2017).
 Indeed, positive body image has important implications for sexual health and well-being.
 Body appreciation has been associated with higher sexual satisfaction, sexual functioning, sexual desire, and increased comfort communicating about sex with a partner (Grower & Ward, 2018; Ramseyer Winter et al., 2018; Satinsky et al., 2012).
 However, previous work has suggested that parents, and fathers in particular, may feel unsure or lack confidence regarding how to talk to their daughters about their bodies (Siegel et al., 2021b).
 Furthermore, whereas “fat talk” can reinforce appearance ideals, conversations about the body can also function to resist cultural appearance pressures.
 This study adds to this body talk literature by demonstrating how comments can help to normalize puberty changes and sexual desire.
 Furthermore, peer support related to puberty and sexual development is an important consideration for promoting body appreciation among adolescents.